 Eco-airports and their role in environmental protection

-According to the Intergovernmental Panel on Climate Change (IPCC) report, processed in 2018, starting from the pre-industrial periods the global average temperature has increased to 1°C in the result of the emissions and continues to increase ranging from 0.8°C to 1.2°C .
-Climate change around the world is basically due to greenhouse gas emissions of Carbon dioxide, Methane, and Nitrogen oxide, which are dominated by Carbon dioxide (CO2) emissions.
+According to the Intergovernmental Panel on Climate Change (IPCC) report, processed in 2018, emissions are estimated to have caused approximately 1.0°C of global warming above pre-industrial levels, with a likely range of 0.8°C to 1.2°C .
+Climate change worldwide is basically due to greenhouse gas emissions of Carbon dioxide, Methane, and Nitrous oxide, in which Carbon dioxide (CO2) emissions predominate.

 The impact of aviation and airports on global warming

-The Airport emissions have their share in CO2 emissions.
-Airports have a negative impact on the environment, and which is why the role of eco-airports is becoming more important day by day, and the number of airports and eco-airports, following Ecological politics, is gradually growing.
+Airport emissions have their share in CO2 emissions.
+Airports harm the environment, that’s why the eco-airports’ role is becoming more critical day by day, and the number of eco-airports and the ones following environmental policy is gradually increasing.

 Most of the world’s airports are built for cooler weather conditions, but their activities and global warming disrupt those specific conditions.
-They are mainly built on beaches and riverbanks not to disturb people and avoid natural obstacles in mountainous areas, so the level rise of the World Ocean can also put them at risk as a result of global warming.
-The rest of the airports have short runways due to the limited space (large planes can’t land on the short runways in the case of certain high temperatures), meanwhile, in the past, the designers did not even imagine and predict such an intense increase of temperature, which would have an impact on airports and airplanes often causing the area to expand.
-The high temperature also affects the density of air, by which it reduces leading to the lift force reduction, forcing airlines to shorten either the acceptable weight during flights or move flights to cooler hours.
+They are mainly built on beaches and riverbanks not to disturb people and avoid natural obstacles in mountainous areas; therefore, the global sea-level rise could endanger them as well.
+The rest of the airports have short runways due to the limited space (large planes can’t land on the short runways in the case of certain high temperatures), meanwhile, in the past, the designers did not even expect to predict such an intense rise in temperature that would affect airports and aircrafts-often causing the expansion of space.
+The high temperature also affects the air density, which in turn reduces the lifting force, forcing airlines to shorten either the acceptable weight during flights or move flights to cooler hours.

-According to annual statistics of ICAO, the number of people using air transport in 2018 rose to 4.3 billion, meanwhile, the number of flights reached 37.8 million .
-So, we can say, that every second person on earth sits on a plane at least once a year.
+According to annual statistics of ICAO, the number of people using air transport rose to 4.3 billion in 2018; meanwhile, the number of departures reached 37.8 million .
+So, we can say that every second person on earth sits on a plane at least once a year.

-According to Airbus forecasts passengers’ number is expected to double in the near future, which means, if necessary measures are not taken, the share of greenhouse gas emissions at airports may also increase.
+According to Airbus forecasts, the number of passengers is expected to double in the near future, which means that if necessary measures are not taken, the share of greenhouse gas emissions at airports may also increase.
 To this end, many airports and airlines set up departments dealing with environmental problems and appropriate policies.
-Advanced air junctions, thinking of creating a sustainable environment, tend to decrease the number of harmful emissions by switching to renewable energy sources.
+Advanced air junctions, thinking of creating a sustainable environment, tend to decrease harmful emissions by switching to renewable energy sources.

 Eco-Airports and the main principles of their operation with an example of Zurich airport

-Eco airports, through their function and policy, aim to minimize the harm of nature, inflicted by them.
-They take measures to protect the airport and create a healthy environment.
-Among the best airports in the world are:
+Through their function and policy, Eco airports aim to minimize the harm of nature inflicted by them.
+They take measures to maintain the airport and create a healthy environment.
+Among the best such airports in the world are:

 - Munich International Airport, Germany,